La Croix (newspaper)

-La Croix (/fr/; English: 'The Cross') is a daily French general-interest Catholic newspaper.
-It is published in Paris and distributed throughout France, with a circulation of 91,000 as of 2020.
+La Croix (/fr/; English: 'The Cross') is a French daily newspaper.
+It is a general-interest current affairs Catholic publication.
+It is based in Paris and distributed throughout France, with a circulation of 91,000 as of 2020.

 La Croix is not explicitly left or right on major political issues, and adopts the Church's position, although it is not strictly a religious newspaper; its topics are of general interest, including world news, the economy, religion and spirituality, parenting, culture, and science.

 Early history

 Upon its appearance in 1880, the first version of La Croix was a monthly news magazine.
 The Augustinians of the Assumption, who ran the paper, realised that the monthly format was not getting the widespread readership that the paper deserved.
 Therefore, the Augustinians of the Assumption, decided to convert to a daily sheet sold at one penny.
 Accordingly, La Croix transitioned into a daily newspaper on 16 June 1883.
 Father Emmanuel d'Alzon (1810–1880), the founder of the Assumptionists and the Oblates of the Assumption, started the paper.
 Also, La Croix's biggest early advocate was Father Vincent de Paul Bailly.
 La Bonne Presse was the first publishing house of the newspaper, which would be called Bayard Presse in 1950.

 La Croix succeeded in bringing together certain groups of Catholics who were seeking to position themselves outside of party politics and official ideologies.
 At the end of the 19th century, it was the most widely read Catholic publication in France, with a clerical readership of more than 25,000.
 It gained more readers when it took the lead in attacking Dreyfus as a traitor and stirred up antisemitism.
 The Radical government, under Waldeck-Rousseau, forced the Assumptionists into exile from France.
 The newspaper's publishing house, la Bonne Presse, was purchased by Paul Féron-Vrau, who oversaw operations until the Assumptionists returned to France under the amnesty laws of 1905.